Cloudy Kitchen

 Chelsea buns differ to cinnamon buns (according to a brief googling session) in that they have the fruit filling, and the glaze is different.
 Cinnamon Buns have a thicker frosting, whereas a chelsea bun has a glazed top.
 Keep in mind these are the UK definitions so may differ to what people are used to in the US.
 It's all so interesting to me how things can be similar in different countries and have a totally different name.

 This Chelsea Bun recipe is a favourite of mine for a good reason.
 The buns are super fluffy, but with a gooey centre from the custard, and wee raisins flecked throughout.
 The icing is super simply but just so good - I love these so much and I hope you do too!
+If you are after a classic cinnamon roll recipe, my small batch cinnamon rolls are amazing!

 baked pan of chelsea buns